awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id-stream.md

 ![\[Amazon Transcribe console screenshot: the expanded 'language settings' tab.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/lang-id-stream2.png)

 1. Provide a minimum of two language codes for your transcription\.
 Note that you can provide only one dialect per language\.
 For example, you cannot select both `en-US` and `en-AU` as language options for the same transcription\.
-![\[Amazon Transcribe console screenshot: the language code selection drop-down menu.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/lang-id-stream3.png)
+![\[Amazon Transcribe console screenshot: the language code selection dropdown menu.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/lang-id-stream3.png)

 1. \(Optional\) From the subset of languages you selected in the previous step, you can choose a preferred language for your transcript\.
 ![\[Amazon Transcribe console screenshot: the 'language settings' panel with preferred language options.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/lang-id-stream4.png)